biniyam-fekede/biniyam-fekede/README.md

 ###

 <p align="left">Originally from the vibrant city of Addis Ababa.
 My academic journey began at North Seattle College from 2022 to 2024, where I graduated with a commendable GPA of 3.9.
-Currently, I’m a junior at the prestigious Paul G. Allen School of Computer Science at the University of Washington, aiming to graduate in June 2026.</p>
+Currently, I’m a junior at the Paul G. Allen School of Computer Science at the University of Washington, aiming to graduate in June 2026.</p>

 ###